 No. 13 Kansas rallies from 15-point hole, beats UTEP 67-62

-LAWRENCE, Kan.
-(AP) There's a reason UTEP had never been invited by Kansas to play at Allen Fieldhouse.
+LAWRENCE, Kan. – There’s a reason UTEP had never been invited by Kansas to play at Allen Fieldhouse.

 The Miners probably won’t get invited again, either.